-This is surely one funny Spanish insult!
-How does someone just tell you to go get f*cked by a fish?
+This is undoubtedly one funny Spanish insult!
+How does someone tell you to go get f*cked by a fish?
 The phrase shows just how creative Spaniards can get with insults.
 This is where the beauty of this language lies.

 “Pendejo” – “Stupid”

-Yet another Spanish insult whose frequency of use is quite high in Spain and Mexico.
+Yet another Spanish insult whose frequency of use is relatively high in Spain and Mexico.
 While we translate this word to English, it typically means “being stupid.”

-When you call someone a pendejo, you’re simply calling them an imbecile or a moron.
-And, although applied mostly as a curse word, it can also fit in a friendly conversation between friends.
+When you call someone a pendejo, you simply call them an imbecile or a moron.
+And although applied mostly as a curse word, it can also fit in a friendly conversation between friends.

 “Me Cago en Dios!” – “I Poop/Shit on God!”